2015 CONCACAF Men's Olympic Qualifying Championship: Awards

 The following awards were given at the conclusion of the tournament.

 Final ranking

 As per statistical convention in football, matches decided in extra time were counted as wins and losses, while matches decided by a penalty shoot-out were counted as draws.

-Qualified teams for Olympics
+Qualified teams for 2016 Summer Olympics

-The following two teams from CONCACAF qualified for the 2016 Summer Olympics.
+The following two teams from CONCACAF qualified for the 2016 Summer Olympics Men's football tournament.